-Bear pennants are one of the most popular bearish patterns.
-They consist of either a large bearish candlestick or several smaller bearish candlesticks down forming the flag pole, followed by several smaller bullish candlesticks forming consolidation into a triangle, which forms the pennant.
+Bear pennants are one of the most popular bearish patterns to….be bearish on.
+They consist of either a large bearish candlestick or several smaller bearish candlesticks down forming the flag pole, followed by several smaller bullish candlesticks forming consolidation into a triangle, which forms the pennant (triangle).
 Look for price to fall out of the pennant to confirm bearish breakdown.
 Watch our video on how to identify and trade bear pennants.

 What Is a Bear Pennant Pattern & How to Identify Bear Pennants?